 This write-up will focus on PS/2 touchpads but USB, Serial, ADB (Apple), or TTL are also used in laptops.
-Newer touchpads are powered with 3.3 volts but 5 volts is more common for an old thick laptop.
+Newer touchpads are powered with 3.3 volts but 5 volts is more common for an old thick laptop like the one you'll use for this project.
 PS/2 is an open drain (aka open collector) clock and data bus that relies on pull up resistors to set the logic high level.
-My touchpad code at this repo bit-bangs two of the Teensy I/O pins to create a PS/2 clock and data bus per the Synaptics touchpad interface protocol given in documents 511-000275-01 and 510-00080.
+My code bit-bangs two of the Teensy I/O pins to create a PS/2 clock and data bus per the Synaptics touchpad interface protocol given in documents 511-000275-01 and 510-000080.
 Any movement or button pushes are translated by the Teensy from PS/2 to USB mouse commands.
 You will need to locate the PS/2 connections on the touchpad so they can be wired to the Teensy.
 Google your touchpad part number to see if any pinout information exists.
-If not, search for your laptop's schematic to identify the pinout, pull-up resistors and supply voltage at the motherboard touchpad connector.
+If not, search for your laptop's schematic on line to identify the pinout, pull-up resistors and supply voltage at the motherboard touchpad connector.
 Use an ohm meter to trace the power, ground, clock, and data signals thru the touchpad cable to the connector on the touchpad.